Ruin0x11/OpenNefia/docs/ARCHITECTURE.md

 Input and interface interaction is handled by a "draw layer" system.
 A draw layer is a thing that can be updated and drawn, and potentially receives input from the underlying game engine.
 Whenever input from a keyboard or mouse is received, it gets forwarded to the draw layer that is currently active.

+Draw layers are held in a stack, and can have a custom rendering order defined.
 There is at most one currently active draw layer at a time, which is the one that is at the top of the stack.
 Entering and exiting menus is accomplished by pushing to or popping off the topmost slot on the draw layer stack.

 This is the sequence of actions that happens on every frame of the engine for the currently active draw layer: